 Oxford Playhouse commissioned a series of solos, Unexploded Stories, which premiered at the Burton Taylor Studio in Oxford in 2008 and toured alongside other work in 2008-9.
 In 2009 Anjali was invited to present work at Decibel Festival in Manchester.
 T4Two was made for this festival and was subsequently toured with a selection of solos and duets in 2010.

 In 2009 Anjali’s dancers performed a piece for the Opening Ceremony of the Summer Special Olympics in front of 25,000 people, and again at the Flame Lighting Ceremony for the 2012 Paralympics.
 The company made Fruit for Thought for Resolution 2011 at The Place in London.
 In 2012 T4Two played for two nights in Madrid.

-In 2013 the company undertook research and development for a new show with choreographers Lea Anderson (founder and Artistic Director of The Cholmondeleys and Featherstonehaughs) and Gary Clarke, which culminated in a successful press launch and showing at the Royal Festival Hall, London.
-The two pieces which emerged from this process, Beethoven and Bloodsucker, are being toured in the UK and abroad in autumn 2017.
+In 2013, the company undertook research and development for a new show with choreographers Lea Anderson (founder and Artistic Director of The Cholmondeleys and Featherstonehaughs) and Gary Clarke, which culminated in a successful press launch and showing at the Royal Festival Hall, London.
+The two pieces which emerged from this process, Beethoven and Bloodsucker, were toured in the UK and abroad as Genius in 2017 and 2018.

-In early 2017 Anjali was invited by the British Council to take part in an international seminar on Arts and Disability in Mexico City.
-The company was presented as an example of what had been achieved in disability arts in the UK.
+In early 2017, Anjali was invited by the British Council to take part in an international seminar on Arts and Disability in Mexico City, where the company was presented as an example of what had been achieved in disability arts in the UK.
 Artistic Director Nicole Thomson spoke about Anjali’s experience as one of the world’s first learning-disabled dance companies.
-Dancers Hannah Dempsey and Daisy Garrett performed a duet, The Reflection, as the main performance of the event and received a standing ovation.
-Anjali has been invited back to Mexico to participate in two more festivals.
+Dancers Hannah Dempsey and Daisy Garrett received a standing ovation when they performed a duet, The Reflection, as the main performance of the event.
+Anjali was invited back to Mexico to participate in two more festivals.